 - Place the chicken bouillon cubes in a bowl with warm water.
 Microwave for 1-2 minutes to allow dissolve.

 - Pour oil in a large skillet over medium heat.
-Add rice and cook for about 10 minutes or until golden.
+Add rice and cook for about 5-10 minutes or until lightly golden brown.
 Then push rice to one side of the skillet.
 Add diced onions and cook 2 to 3 minutes and then stir in garlic and cook an additional minute.
 Combine onions and rice.

 - Add tomatoes, including juice to rice mixture.
 Press down on some of the tomatoes with a fork to smash.
 Add in water/bouillon mixture, cumin and salt, stir and bring to a boil.

-- Once at a boil, place lid on the pan and simmer for 25-35 minutes, or until the rice has absorbed the liquid and the rice is cooked through.
+- Once at a boil, turn heat to low and place lid on the pan.
+Simmer for 25-35 minutes, or until the rice has absorbed the liquid and the rice is cooked through.

-- Remove from heat and stir in fresh cilantro if desired.
+- Remove from heat and fluff with a fork.
+Stir in fresh cilantro if desired.
 Salt and pepper to taste.
 Enjoy with your favorite Mexican dish!